+One of our current areas of interest are Climate Services.
 In order to enable informed decisions on the appropriate mitigation and adaptation strategies, users - businesses, administrations and citizens - need services able to translate the existing wealth of climate data and information into customised tools, products and information, namely ‘climate services’.
 They will trigger a more systemic approach to risk management, leading to climate-smart, strategic decisions at various levels for a range of end-users.
 The development of markets for climate services will make the EU a world leader in this sector and contribute to wealth and job creation.

 Discover how the European Union supports the nascent market for climate services

 A fundamental restructuring of the way energy, land and water resources are managed is needed to achieve a cost-effective transition to low-carbon economy and society.
-Research and innovation will play an important role in defining cost-effective decarbonisation pathways, developing alternative technological and socio-economic solutions for decision-makers and for the society as a whole, while informing them on related risks and costs.
+Research and innovation will play an important role in defining cost-effective decarbonisation pathways, developing alternative technological and socio-economic solutions for decision-makers and for the society as a whole, while informing them on related risks and costs.π>

 In the Arctic, where climate change is warming up the region twice as fast as the rest of the world, snow-coverage, ice-sheets and sea-ice have been decreasing in the last decades and permanently frozen ground is thawing.
 What was formerly a vast and icy wilderness, home only to few people who have adapted over centuries to this hostile environment, may soon become an area for thriving economic activities.
 Those changes cause significant geo-political and geo-economic consequences, including opening up of new transport routes and previously inaccessible natural resources.
 They also have global consequences such as sea-level rise, changing weather patterns and more extreme weather events, with socio-economic impact on the European Union.
 In this context, the European Union has an important role to play in supporting successful Arctic cooperation and helping to meet the challenges now facing the region.